Drafter5000/Drafter5000/documentation/ENVIRONMENT_SETUP.md

 This will:

-- Create the default organization (if not exists)
+- Create the drafter organization (if not exists)
 - Check super admin configuration
 - Verify subscription plans exist